 I never imagined that she somehow believed that little girls grow up to become boys!

 But since she lives in a house where she is the only female, I suppose I can see how she might draw that conclusion in some sort of twisted toddler thinking sort of way!

 So, I explained to her that little girls don’t grow up to be little boys, that little girls are awesome and amazing in their own right and grow into beautiful and proud women.

-While I was explaining the facts of life to her, I recalled a Mother Goose nursery rhyme that addressed this subject of the differences between boys and girls:
+While I was explaining the facts of life to her, I recalled that Mother Goose nursery rhyme that addressed this subject of the differences between boys and girls:

 While this nursery rhyme may sound nonsensical, I think Mother Goose had great insight into the distinctions between little boys and girls.